RaceB4Race First Book Institute

 Participants will meet twice monthly to discuss and workshop their writing, and will participate in professional development opportunities organized by the institute leader.

-The RaceB4Race First and Second Book Institutes are part of the fully virtual RaceB4Race Mentoring Network, a Mellon-funded initiative based at Rutgers University-Newark and directed by Professor Patricia Akhimie.
+The RaceB4Race First and Second Book Institutes are part of the fully virtual RaceB4Race Mentorship Network, a Mellon-funded initiative based at Rutgers University-Newark and directed by Professor Patricia Akhimie.

 2024 First Book Institute